DanRuta/xVA-Synth/README.md

 ## Packaging

+First, run the scripts in `package.json` to create the electron distributables.
+Second, use pyinstaller to compile the python. `pip install pyinstaller` and run `pyinstaller -F server.spec`.
+Discard the `build` folder, and move the `server` folder (in `dist`) into `release-builds/xVASynth-win32-x64/resources/app`, and rename it to `cpython`.
+Distribute the contents in `xVASynth-win32-x64` and run app through `xVASynth.exe`.

+Run the distributed app once and check the `server.log` file for any problems.
+You may need to copy over asset files from dependencies manually, if they fail to get copied over by pyinstaller.
+For example, librosa has two files in `util/example_data` that need to get copied over to `cpython/librosa/util/example_data/`.

-Use pyinstaller to compile the python, and run the scripts in `package.json` to create the electron distributables.
-Though, if you're just tweaking small things in JS/HTML/CSS, it may be easier to just copy over the files into an existing packaged distributable.
+Though, if you're just tweaking small things in JS/HTML/CSS, it may be easier to just edit/copy over the files into an existing packaged distributable.
 There's no code obfuscation or anything like that in place.

 ## Models